electric-cloud/electricaccelerator/GradleAnnotationGenerator/README.md

 ```

 ### <a name="example_gradle"></a>gradle
 The [gradle](https://github.com/gradle/gradle) build is interesting because the workload is heavily dominated by testing, which is forked and hence triggers a large amount of parallelization.
-Interestingly though, it is the :docs:dslHtml task which is contributing to the longest serial chain during the test phase of the build.
-Question is if that task can be moved up earlier in execution graph, or perhaps even broken up in smaller parallelizable pieces.
+Interestingly though, build time is not bounded by the test workload and we can easily spot the :docs:dslHtml as being the likely long pole.
+Using the Longest Serial Chain report we can also confirm that being the case, informing us it would be worthwhile to try and move the :docs project up earlier in the execution graph.

 ##### Workload Distribution:
 ![Visualization of the gradle gradle build](https://github.com/electriccommunity/electricaccelerator/blob/master/GradleAnnotationGenerator/screenshots/20131120_gradle_anno.png?raw=true "Visualization of the gradle gradle build")